Vehicle has been Ceramic Coated now what??

 Drying

-• Always dry completely and never leave to “air” dry.
-Tap water contains minerals that may leave deposits creating water spots.
+• Always dry completely and never leave to air-dry.
+Tap and rain water contains minerals that may leave deposits creating water spots that may be difficult to remove.

-Do not wax the coating, many products contain solvents and abrasives which can damage the coating.
-Contact detailer who installed coating for care instructions.
+There is no need to apply wax or sealant to your vehicle.
+Although this may not always effect your coating some products contain solvents and abrasives which can damage the ceramic coating.
+Contact detailer who installed coating for proper care instructions.

-Annual Inspections are the required process for ensuring the coating is maintained and care for the vehicle is properly executed.
-Annual inspections should be carried out by an approved applicator within 30 days before the anniversary date of the last service to ensure peak performance and warranty validity.
-Although durable and long-lasting, annual inspections ensure maximum gloss and protection from your ceramic coating.
+Annual or semi annual Inspections are the required process for ensuring the coating is maintained and care for the vehicle is properly executed.
+The inspections should be carried out by an approved applicator within 30 days before the anniversary date of the last yearly or semi annualy service to ensure peak performance and warranty validity.
+Although durable and long-lasting, the inspections ensure maximum gloss and protection from your ceramic coating.
+Any areas of breakdown will be address at the time.
+If properly maintained your vehicles coating will provide exceptional protection and aesthetics for years to come.